MaartenDeBaecke/Eraly_Clock/README.md

 # Eraly Clock
-This experimental clock converts the time to the diffrent time units invented by *Thomas Eraly*.
+This experimental clock converts the time to the time units invented by *Thomas Eraly*.